OSI model is a conceptual model means it’s a concept-based model, which describes how applications can communicate over a network.

 It is a reference model means this model is not actually implemented in network communication instead this model is used as a reference for understanding and designing the network architecture.
 Actually, the whole computer network is used by standard protocols and all these networking protocols are defined in the OSI model.

 In the OSI model, the whole network is defined in layers and each layer helps to understand the network architecture.
 This model helps to understand the network by separating functions into different layers.

 Layer 7: Application Layer

 This is the application layer, where the users interact with the applications, provide network services to the end-users.
 This layer interacts with all those software applications, which helps the users to access the network services.
-These applications use protocols, work with the data, based on client and servers.
+These applications use protocols, and work with the data, based on clients and servers.